Charles Kingston O'Mahony: Reviews

 O'Mahony's Remarkable Rogues (1921) was reviewed in The Saturday Review who described it as an "artless and somewhat dateless book written in the style of the novelette".
 A series of lively sketches, the Review found them more entertaining than edifying.

 His Society Sensations was reviewed in The Bookman in 1922 who opined that his works were easy to assemble from newspaper reports, memoirs, and similar sources, but acknowledged their entertainment value and that there was a significant market for such works.
 Of the book under review, they noted that most of the scandals involved men's misadventures with women and that a cynic might view the book "as a warning against marriage and women in general".

 Enemies of Society (1927) was a selection of murders that The Saturday Review noted included five doctors of medicine such as the "Lambeth poisoner" and serial killer Dr Thomas Neill Cream, and the lexicographer Dr William Chester Minor.
 In 1928, the same publication wrote of O'Mahony's choice of Rogues and Adventuresses that some figures from the past are "best forgotten" while The Bookman said that at least O'Mahony was honest in attempting to do no more than entertain, which he did with a terse and vigorous prose style, even if his taste was somewhat morbid.

 In fiction, The Portland Place Mystery (1926) was described as working its way "smoothly along the accepted lines of high life romance."
 Poison in Kensington (1934) features a blackmailing doctor of medicine whose motives are revealed to be pure in the end in a plot the reviewer found unlikely.
 Murder in Piccadilly (1936) was republished by Poisoned Pen Press in 2015 in the British Library Crime Classics series with an introduction by crime writer Martin Edwards in which he characterised O'Mahony's work as traditional, competently plotted, and "infused with a quiet sense of humour", but observed that the plot of inter-generational conflict leading to murder was not new, even to O'Mahony's work, and he was not in the avant-garde of 1930s crime writing.
 Nonetheless, Edwards identified in O'Mahony an affinity for the London underworld found in districts such as Soho, and a willingness for his characters to mention contemporary criminal cases such as the rape and murder of 10 year old Vera Page in 1931 which is referenced in the book by O'Mahony's detective Wake.
-The book is also notable for leaving the murder, and the introduction of Wake who will solve it, until half way through the story.
+The book is also notable for leaving the murder, and the introduction of Wake who will solve it, until halfway through the story.